 It is less lively than its Dutch southern counterpart, Saint Maarten, but St. Martin Caribbean is hardly a sleepy backwater.
-Its capital, Marigot, offers fantastic duty-free shopping and luxury facilities where one can acquire the latest French fashions without the inevitable mass of cruise ship day-trippers.
+Its capital, Marigot, offers fantastic duty-free shopping and luxurious facilities where one can acquire the latest French fashions without the inevitable mass of cruise ship day-trippers.
 The beaches, including some world-famous nudist spots, are just secluded enough to make guests feel special in a St Martin hotel.
 These and the resorts provide lavish accommodation and impeccable service.

 The strong French influence is also seen in the cooking, which is among the finest in the Caribbean.
 The smell of fresh croissants and pastries mixes everywhere with the spicy aromas of West Indian dishes and charming little bistros and cafés add a decidedly Gaelic and cosmopolitan flair to the place.

-Holidays to St. Martin allows guests to acquire a little bit of France with a fantastic Caribbean island thrown in, or the opportunity to enjoy the southern casinos and nightlife with the sophistication of the north.
+A trip to St. Martin allows guests to acquire a little bit of France with a fantastic Caribbean island thrown in, or the opportunity to enjoy the southern casinos and nightlife with the sophistication of the north.
 St. Martin is an unbeatable holiday base.